spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Once per week, organized by @kubkon.
 Send him a message to get your agenda item for next week added.

+### Agenda

+1. @joachimschmidt557: How exitlude jump relocations are implemented in the ARM backend.

 ## 2021-01-14

 ### Agenda